Testing Contracts' Internals

 declare, ContractClassTrait, spy_events, EventSpy, EventSpyTrait, EventSpyAssertionsTrait,

-Event, test_address
+Event, test_address,

 };